RobinQu/instinct.cpp/docs/basics.md

 * Model I/O
   * Input: PromptValue and PromptTemplates
   * Language models: LLMModel, ChatLLMModel, Embedding
-  * Output: StringOutputParser, JSONOutputParser, ...
+  * Output: GenerationOutputParser, JSONOutputParser, ...
 * Programing paradigms
   * Chains: Pre-defined chains for widely-used cases.
 Chaining in free-form style, which could be found in many Python library is not available due to natures of C++.
 See discussions in `chain.md`.
   * Flowgraph: Dynamic graph-based scheduler